We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

-Whereas a normal cup of coffee is 6 ounces, a shot of espresso is 2 ounces.
-(Technically this is a double shot, but nobody pulls 1-ounce shots of espresso anymore.
+Whereas a normal cup of coffee is 6 ounces, a shot of espresso is only 2 ounces.
+(This is technically a double shot, but nobody pulls 1-ounce shots of espresso anymore.
 The double shot is now standard, at Starbucks and elsewhere.)

-It Produces Crema
+Espresso Produces Crema

 Crema is a layer of foam that naturally occurs when pulling a shot of espresso.
-When coffee beans are roasted, their chemical makeup changes—and one of the results is a build-up of carbon dioxide.
-While the gas does slowly leak out over time, it flushes out quickly during the extraction process.
+When coffee beans are roasted, their chemical makeup changes—and one of the results is a build-up of carbon dioxide within.
+This carbon dioxide gets flushed out during the extraction process.